Amantini1997/FromUbuntu/HRM/Lecture.md

 The reason behind this shift in talents is that those developing countries, as they were facing deficits, **invested on new workforce growth, training more college graduates and post grads** per capita.

 A quick solution would be **to import talents** from other countries, but these people **hardly understand** the language, the culture, and even less, **the market**.
-Furthermore you not only have to retain and engage people from your local market, by expanding to other markets and teaching them the fundamentals of your nation.
+Furthermore you have to retain and engage people from your local market, by expanding to other markets and teaching them the fundamentals of your nation.

 ## Old vs. New Deal